ehoang0106/blog/source/_drafts/application-load-balancer.md

 ## Encountered Issues

-While setting up auto scaling with Terraform, I ran into an issue where the auto scaling group wasn't created as expected.
-After hours of troubleshooting, I realized the problem was that I referenced the security group as its `name` instead of using its `id` `(security_groups = [aws_security_group.my_sg.id])`.
+While setting up auto scaling with Terraform, I spent hours troubleshooting why the auto scaling group wasn’t created—only to realize I had referenced the security group by name instead of id (security_groups = [aws_security_group.my_sg.id]).

-Once corrected, the auto scaling group still didn't create properly until I added `depends_on` to ensure the security group was fully created first.
-This experience highlighted the importance of referencing resources correctly and using `depends_on` to manage dependencies.
+I also hit an issue configuring a CloudWatch Alarm for a Lambda trigger.
+The Route 53 Health Check metric is only in `us-east-1`, and my `aws_cloudwatch_metric_alarm` failed until I explicitly set the provider in the CloudWatch configuration.

 ## Improvements